mangye16/ReID-Survey/Transformer-ReID-Survey/README.md

 }
 ```
 # Acknowledgements
-Our implementation is primarily based on the [cluster-contrast-reid](https://github.com/alibaba/cluster-contrast-reid) open-source codebase.
-We sincerely appreciate the authors for their outstanding work.
+Our implementation is mainly based on [cluster-contrast-reid](https://github.com/alibaba/cluster-contrast-reid) and [TransReID-SSL](https://github.com/damo-cv/TransReID-SSL) open source code libraries.
+We sincerely thank the authors for their excellent work.
+The pre-trained model can be downloaded from [TransReID-SSL](https://github.com/damo-cv/TransReID-SSL)